Advanced Settings Reference

 modeling.instructions.<main|vacant>.ensemble

 Configure how individual model predictions get combined into an ensemble prediction.
-Two types are supported.
+Three types are supported.

 "main": {